josmar-crwdstffng/angular/aio/content/guide/router-tutorial.md

 This tutorial describes how to build a single-page application, SPA that uses multiple Angular routes.

-In a Single Page Application \(SPA\), all of your application's functions exist in a single HTML page.
+In a Single Page Application \(SPA\), all of the functions of your application exist in a single HTML page.
-As users access your application's features, the browser needs to render only the parts that matter to the user, instead of loading a new page.
+As users access the features of your application, the browser needs to render only the parts that matter to the user, instead of loading a new page.
-This pattern can significantly improve your application's user experience.
+This pattern can significantly improve the user experience of your application.

 To define how users navigate through your application, you use routes.
 Add routes to define how users navigate from one part of your application to another.